osmlab/name-suggestion-index/README.md

 ## name-suggestion-index

-Canonical common brand names found in OpenStreetMap.
+Canonical common brand names for OpenStreetMap

 ### What is it?